What is Festive 500?

-Now in its 10th year, the Festive 500 has become an institution for many cyclists.
+Now in its 11th year, the Festive 500 has become an institution for many cyclists.
 The concept is simple.
-Clock up 500km on Strava between Christmas Eve and New Year's Eve for kudos, camaraderie, fitness and possibly the chance to win prizes from event organiser Rapha.
+Clock up 500km on Strava between Christmas Eve and New Year's Eve for kudos, camaraderie, fitness and that all-important digital finisher's badge.

-For many of us, the festive period means time off to spend seeing family and friends and time on the bike takes a back-seat until the new year.
+For many of us, the festive period means time off to spend with family and time on the bike takes a back-seat until the new year.
 However, a growing number of riders are taking on the challenge of ending the year on a high with the Festive 500.

 Winter cycling can be beautiful and rewarding.
 Getting out on two wheels to enjoy frosty mornings, red skies at sunrise and crisp, clear days refreshes the body and mind at a time when it’s tempting to slow down and wallow in front of TV box-sets.

 It can take some planning to get those miles in but, from experience, it’s really worth making the extra effort.

 Living on the South Coast of England, the weather can be unpredictable and I've experienced everything from freezing fog and ice to unseasonably mild and sunny days.
 I've had the luxury of planning rides over the full eight days and I've had the pressure of completing it in only three days too.